Local forms for the double $A_n$ quiver: Geometric Realisation

 \subsection{Geometric Realisation}

-In this section, we will prove in \ref{511} that, given any Type $A$ potential $f$ on $Q_{n, I}$, there is a crepant resolution $\uppi$ of a $cA_n$ singularity such that $\Jac(f) \cong \Lambda_{\mathrm{con}}(\uppi)$.
-This proves the Realisation Conjecture of Brown--Wemyss \cite{BW2} in the setting of Type $A$ potentials.
+In this subsection we prove that, given any Type~$A$ potential $f$ on $Q_{n,I}$, there exists a crepant resolution $\uppi$ of a $cA_n$ singularity such that $\Jac(f)\cong \Lambda_{\mathrm{con}}(\uppi)$ (see~\ref{511}).
+This verifies the Realisation Conjecture of Brown--Wemyss~\cite{BW2} in the setting of Type~$A$ potentials.